FAQ Archives - Alex's Piano Service

 What can I do about mold?

-(Please note that most studies I’ve seen imply that returns rapidly diminish after a 10% concentration, so purchasing higher concentrations of peroxide simply endangers the user without more effectively killing mold.)
+(Please note that most studies I’ve seen imply that returns rapidly diminish after a 10% concentration, so purchasing higher concentrations of peroxide simply endangers the user without more effectively killing more mold.)

 If somebody has a mold allergy or the mold is particularly severe, I also recommend using an ozone generator.
 See “Can you clean out smoke, mold, and bad smells with an ozone generator?” below.